Leon Czolgosz: Early life

 Leon Frank Czolgosz was born in Detroit, Michigan, on May 5, 1873.
 (Note: His three older brothers, Waldeck, Frank and Joseph, were born in Poland while Leon was the first of his siblings to be born in the United States.)
-Leon was fourth of eight children born to the Polish-American family of Paul (Paweł) Czolgosz and his wife Mary (Maryanna) Nowak.
+Leon was fourth of eight children born to the Polish-American family of Paul (Paweł) Czolgosz and his wife Mary (Marianna) Nowak.
 (Note: Czolgosz's ancestors probably came from what is now Belarus.

 His father may have immigrated to the US in the 1860s from Astravyets (Ostrowiec) near Wilno.
 When he arrived in the United States, he gave his ethnicity as Hungarian and changed the spelling of his surname from Zholhus (Жолгусь, Żołguś) to Czolgosz.)
+Paul Czolgosz lived in Rogers City, Michigan, around 1875, when the town's primary businessman Albert Molitor was assassinated by a group of 17 men.
+After the McKinley assassination, newspapers reported that Paul Czolgosz had been involved in the killing of Molitor, a charge which other members of the family denied.

 The family moved to Alpena, Michigan, in 1880.
 When Leon was 10 and the family was living in Posen, Michigan, Czolgosz's mother died six weeks after giving birth to his sister, Victoria.
 In 1889, the Czolgosz family moved to Natrona, Pennsylvania, where Czolgosz worked at a glass factory.
-At age 17, they moved to Cleveland, Ohio, where he found employment at the Cleveland Rolling Mill Company.
+When he was 17, they moved to Cleveland, Ohio, where he found employment at the Cleveland Rolling Mill Company.

 After the economic crash of 1893, when the mill closed for some time and tried to reduce wages, the workers went on strike.
 With great economic and social turmoil around him, Czolgosz found little comfort in the Catholic Church and other immigrant institutions; he sought others who shared his concerns regarding injustice.
 Czolgosz joined a moderate working man's socialist club, the Knights of the Golden Eagle, and eventually a more radical socialist group known as the Sila Club, where he became interested in anarchism.